 Why Agile is important… Just because it commonly uses user stories with business-focused acceptance criteria to determine product features.
 By making an accent on the needs of real users, every feature will not just deliver an IT component, but real value.
 This will allow conducting beta tests after each sprint, gaining valuable feedback early in the project.

 6. Ability to change

 This is another valuable benefit of the method as Agile teams can constantly refine and reprioritize the overall product backlog, despite the fact that they need to stay focused on delivering an agreed-to subset of the product’s features during every single iteration.
 The changed or new backlog items can be planned for the next iteration.
 This provides a chance to introduce changes within a few weeks.

 When customers have a chance to prioritize features, your team may understand what is most important to them and can deliver the features that provide the most value for their business.

 When the project is broken into smaller units, the Agile team can focus on high-quality development, collaboration, and testing.

-By running tests and reviews as well as by producing frequent builds during every iteration, quality is improved by defining and fixing defects and identifying expectation mismatches early.
+Quality is improved by running tests and reviews as well as by producing frequent builds during every iteration.
+The team defines and fixes defects, as well as identifies expectation mismatches early.

 What about the drawbacks?